Montenegro Lab

 The Montenegro Lab focuses on assessing for and addressing variability in clinical decision-making and medical education, aiming to develop sustainable strategies that support fairness, accuracy, and accountability in healthcare delivery.

-The overall goal of BRIM-Pediatrics+ is to develop, implement, and study an effective bias literacy curriculum intervention for the Department of Pediatrics at The University of Washington School of Medicine.
-This intervention aims to address unfair or problematic language in the form of racism, in the field of pediatrics, at the personal, interpersonal, and institutional level.
+The overall goal of BRIM-Peds+ is to develop, implement, and study an effective bias literacy curriculum intervention for the Department of Pediatrics at The University of Washington School of Medicine.
+This intervention aims to address unfair or problematic language in the form of racism, in the field of pediatrics, at the personal, interpersonal and institutional level.

 Contact Us